Debian/britney2/doc/hints.md

 This hint is primarily useful if britney fails to compute a valid solution for a concrete problem with a valid solution.
-Although, in many cases, Britney will generally figure out the solution on her own.
+Although, in many cases, Britney will generally figure out the solution on its own.

 Note that for `easy` the `<action list>` must have at least two elements.
 There is no use-case where a single element for easy will